Orthomyxoviridae: Structure

-The influenzavirus virion is pleomorphic; the viral envelope can occur in spherical and filamentous forms.
+The influenza virus virion is pleomorphic; the viral envelope can occur in spherical and filamentous forms.
 In general, the virus's morphology is ellipsoidal with particles 100–120 nm in diameter, or filamentous with particles 80–100 nm in diameter and up to 20 μm long.
 There are approximately 500 distinct spike-like surface projections in the envelope each projecting 10–14 nm from the surface with varying surface densities.
 The major glycoprotein (HA) spike is interposed irregularly by clusters of neuraminidase (NA) spikes, with a ratio of HA to NA of about 10 to 1.

 The viral envelope composed of a lipid bilayer membrane in which the glycoprotein spikes are anchored encloses the nucleocapsids; nucleoproteins of different sizes; the arrangement within the virion is uncertain.
 The ribonuclear proteins are filamentous and fall in the range of 50–150 nm long with helical symmetry.

 Genome

 Illustration of influenza virus replication and genome.
 A) Replication and transcription of influenza A virus.
 B) Influenza A genome.
 C) Influenza B genome.
 D) Influenza C genome.
 Segments translate to polymerase (PB1, PB2, and PA), hemagglutinin (HA), neuramindase (NA), nucleoprotein (NP), membrane protein (M), and non-structural protein (NS).

 Viruses of the family Orthomyxoviridae contain six to eight segments of linear negative-sense single stranded RNA.
 They have a total genome length that is 10,000–14,600 nucleotides (nt).
 The influenza A genome, for instance, has eight pieces of segmented negative-sense RNA (13.5 kilobases total).

-The best-characterised of the influenzavirus proteins are hemagglutinin and neuraminidase, two large glycoproteins found on the outside of the viral particles.
+The best-characterised of the influenza virus proteins are hemagglutinin and neuraminidase, two large glycoproteins found on the outside of the viral particles.
 Hemagglutinin is a lectin that mediates binding of the virus to target cells and entry of the viral genome into the target cell.
 In contrast, neuraminidase is an enzyme involved in the release of progeny virus from infected cells, by cleaving sugars that bind the mature viral particles.
 The hemagglutinin (H) and neuraminidase (N) proteins are key targets for antibodies and antiviral drugs, and they are used to classify the different serotypes of influenza A viruses, hence the H and N in H5N1.

-The genome sequence has terminal repeated sequences, and these are repeated at both ends (i.e., at both the 5’ end and the 3’ end).
+The genome sequence has terminal repeated sequences, and these are repeated at both ends (i.e., at both the 5' end and the 3' end).
 These terminal repeats at the 5′-end are 12–13 nucleotides long.
 Nucleotide sequences at the 3′-terminus are identical, are the same in genera of the same family, most on RNA (segments), or on all RNA species.
 Terminal repeats at the 3′-end are 9–11 nucleotides long.
 Encapsidated nucleic acid is solely genomic.
 Each virion may contain defective interfering copies.
 In Influenza A (specifically, in H1N1) PB1-F2 is produced from an alternative reading frame in PB1.
 The M and NS genes produce two genes each (4 genes total) via alternative splicing.